YotaYota/notes/src/web/html.md

 <style>
   @import "styles.css" layer(firstLayer);
 </style>
 ```

 ## Tags

+### `<link>`

-The `link` element is used to create relationships between the HTML document and external resources.
-Some of these resources may be downloaded, others are informational.
-The type of relationship is defined by the value of the rel attribute.
-There are currently 25 available values for the rel attribute that can be used with `<link>`, `<a>` and `<area>`, or `<form>`
+The `link` element is used to create relationships between the HTML document and external resources, eg downloads or informational.
+The type of relationship is defined by the value of the `rel` attribute.
+There are currently 25 available values for the `rel` attribute that can be used with `<link>`, `<a>` and `<area>`, or `<form>`

+Eg, using `alternate` for a translation, then `hreflang` attribute must be set.

 ```html
 <link rel="alternate" href="https://www.machinelearningworkshop.com/fr/" hreflang="fr-FR" />
 <link rel="alternate" href="https://www.machinelearningworkshop.com/pt/" hreflang="pt-BR" />
 ```

-When using `alternate` for a translation, the `hreflang` attribute must be set.
+### `<script>`

+The `<script>` tag is used to include scripts; default type is JavaScript.
+For any other scripting language, include the `type` attribute with the mime type, or `type="module"` if it
+s a JavaScript module.
+Only JavaScript and JavaScript modules get parsed and executed.

+`<script>` tags can be used to encapsulate your code or to download an external file.

+JavaScript is not only render-blocking, but the browser stops downloading all assets when scripts are downloaded and doesn't resume downloading other assets until the JavaScript has finished execution.
+For this reason, you will often find JavaScript requests at the end of the document rather than in the head.

+There are two attributes that can reduce the blocking nature of JavaScript download and execution:

+- `defer`: HTML rendering is not blocked during the download, and the JavaScript only executes after the document has otherwise finished rendering
+- `async`: rendering isn't blocked during the download either, but once the script has finished downloading, the rendering is paused while the JavaScript is executed.

 ## Events